Qualified Intellectual Disability Professional (QIDP)

 - Bachelor’s Degree or greater with experience in a human services field, or licensed, certified, or registered as applicable in the state of Iowa to meet QIDP requirements.

-- Training and/or experience in developmental disabilities preferred.
+- Training and/or experience in developmental disabilities is preferred.

 - Must have excellent verbal and written communication skills.